JoeYves/Employee-Data-Sql-Portfolio/README.md

 # Employee-Data-Sql-Portfolio
 <hr>

-this repository is created to do data exploration on a dataset 'Employee Data'.
-Here my emphasis is on actually cleaning dataset.
-This dataset is downloaded from the internet randomly and I got it from unknown resource.
-It contains:
+This repository was created to do data exploration on the dataset 'Employee Data'.
+The source of this dataset is unclear, and it was downloaded at random from the internet.
+Specifically, I've been utilizing SQL queries for EDA and cleaning in order to gain an understanding of the notion of the company's personnel and how their incomes are determined by factors like department or gender.
+The layout consists of 276 rows and 9 columns.

 *9 Columns* :
 - Emp_ID as Text